kibetamos/React/masterusestate/Quiz.md

     5. Functional Updates:
     What are functional updates in the context of the useState hook, and when should they be used?
+        Functional updates are used when you need to update the state based on the previous state.
+        This is done by passing a function to the state updater function.

     Provide an example where a functional update with useState is necessary.

     6. Multiple State Variables: